iamdcj/javascripts/core/asynchronicity/promises/methods/README.md

   .catch(e => console.error(e))
 ```

-If there is no `catch` callback present, and something is amiss with the async. operation you will be present with the following error;
+If there is no `catch` callback present, and something is amiss with the async. operation you will be presented with the following error;

 > `Uncaught (in promise) TypeError: [SOME EXCEPTION REASON]`